 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Houston are 29.763 deg latitude, -95.363 deg longitude, and 46 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Houston are 29.763 deg latitude, -95.363 deg longitude, and 46 ft elevation.

-The topography within 2 miles of Houston is essentially flat, with a maximum elevation change of 56 feet, and an average elevation above sea level of 43 feet.
+The topography within 2 miles of Houston is essentially flat, with a maximum elevation change of 56 feet and an average elevation above sea level of 43 feet.
 Within 10 miles is also essentially flat (95 feet).
-Within 50 miles contains only modest variations in elevation (433 feet).
+Within 50 miles is essentially flat (433 feet).